United States Conference of Mayors: Mission

 The organization serves the following functions: Help develop and promote effective national urban/suburban policy; build stronger and more effective federal-city relationships; monitor the effectiveness of federal policy in terms of its service to urban needs; help mayors develop leadership and management tools; and to create a forum in which mayors can share ideas and information.
-By representing all large municipalities and their leaders in these ways, the conference is speaking for vast majority of the components of the nations economy.
-According to one of the Conference's own reports, metropolitan areas accounted for 84 percent of the nation's gross domestic product and at the same time generated 84 percent of the nation's employment opportunities.
+By representing all large municipalities and their leaders in these ways, the conference is speaking for vast majority of the components of the nation's economy.
+According to one of the conference's own reports, metropolitan areas accounted for 84 percent of the nation's gross domestic product and at the same time generated 84 percent of the nation's employment opportunities.